Gold-Nano Blog / Gold Nanoparticle Cancer Research News #4

 Researchers out of the University of Texas are trying to figure out the best way to developing a microscopic golden nano pill that will kill cancer cells.

-In the study, researchers are using supercomputers at the Texas Advanced Computing Center at the University of Texas, as well as supercomputers in San Diego, California to test how the pills would interact inside the body before they create them in the lab.
+In the study, researchers are using supercomputers at the Texas Advanced Computing Center at the University of Texas, as well as supercomputers in San Diego, California, to test how the gold pills would interact inside the body before they create them in the lab.

-The goal is to develop a golden nano pill that will navigate through the blood stream, and once it has found its cancerous target, it would release a payload of cancer killing drugs when a infrared light was shown them.
+The goal was to develop a golden nano pill that would navigate through the bloodstream, find cancer cells, then release its payload of cancer-killing drugs when infrared light was shown them.

-To clarify, these pills won't be swallowed, nanoparticles are a hundred thousand times smaller than a human hair, instead, the goal is that once these pills have been developed, tested and approved, large quantities of these tiny pills will be injected into the human body.
+To clarify, these pills won't be swallowed, nanoparticles are a hundred thousand times smaller than a human hair, instead, large quantities of these gold nano-pills will be injected into a patient's body.

 In the article: Dr. Zhenpeng Qin, an assistant professor of Mechanical Engineering and Bio-engineering at the University of Texas at Dallas, stated the following about why they are using supercomputers in the development of these pills: